AnnaKu32/data-mining-and-text-analysis-on-Twitter/README.md

-# Data mining and text analysis on Twitter
+# Data Mining and Text Analysis on Twitter

-This repository contains:
+This repository includes the following components:

-1. File where you can enter your verification keys from https://developer.twitter.com/
+1. A file where you can enter your verification keys obtained from https://developer.twitter.com/.
-2. Search script for downloading tweets
+2. A search script for downloading tweets.
-3. Functions for data preprocessing
+3. Functions for data preprocessing.
-4. Logistic regression model that has been trained by using database from https://www.kaggle.com/datasets/cosmos98/twitter-and-reddit-sentimental-analysis-dataset
+4. A logistic regression model trained using a database from https://www.kaggle.com/datasets/cosmos98/twitter-and-reddit-sentimental-analysis-dataset.
-5. Word Cloud
+5. Word Cloud visualization.

-# Background
+# Background:
-The project was created to analyze the sentiment of Twitter users about Java programming language.
-The repository contains the .py files needed for analysis.
+This project aims to analyze the sentiment of Twitter users towards the Java programming language.
+The repository provides the necessary .py files for performing the analysis.
+Additionally, it includes a .csv file used for model training, a database containing tweets, and a PowerBI dashboard.
-In addition, the repository contains the .csv file used to train the model, database containing tweets and dashboard created in PowerBI.

 # Dashboard based on data provided by data mining
 ![TwitterDashboard-1](https://user-images.githubusercontent.com/102367840/225716194-782b713d-7fec-4d80-a47d-274d625fae5b.png)